 Capital at risk

 This stock trading platform is facilitated by Revolut Trading.
 Neither Revolut nor Revolut Trading provides investment advice and individual investors should make their own decisions or seek professional independent advice if they are unsure as to the suitability/appropriateness of any investment for their individual circumstances or needs.
 The value of investments can go up as well as down and you may receive less than your original investment or lose the value of your entire initial investment.
 Past performance is not a reliable indicator of future results.
 Currency rate fluctuations can adversely impact the overall returns on your original investment.
+Any trades outside of your monthly allowance are charged the greater of 0.25% of the Order amount or the minimum country-specific fee – see our Trading FAQ for your equivalent.
+An annual account management fee of 0.12% / 12 bps (annually) of the market value of your assets held by the Third Party Broker is charged monthly.
+Please read more on these fees here.
 Learn more by reading our full Risk Disclosure and our Trading FAQ.
+You can also download this Quality of Execution report and Top Five Venues report.

 Join Revolut for Free